reel2bits/reel2bits/README.md

     python3 reel2bits.py runserver # or whatever gunicorn whatever stuff
     Don't forget to update default Config by getting to "Your user" (top right) then "Config"

+    Also install this tool : https://github.com/bbc/audiowaveform
+    And adapt the path to it in config.py

 # Gunicorn
     gunicorn -w 2 -b 127.0.0.1:8000 --error-logfile=errors.log --access-logfile=access.log --chdir=$PWD reel2bits:app